English Director Boot Camp

 |Course Fee:||Regular price: ¥65,000 (Participating members, ¥39,000 )

 Prices are inclusive of consumption tax.
-There will be a charge of 10,000 Yen for cancellations made within three weeks of the course date.
+There will be a charge of 20,000 Yen for cancellations made within two weeks of the course date.

 Learn from the experiences of a diverse, high-level group of participants, both foreign and Japanese.

 Click here to read what participants say about BDTI’s “Director Boot Camp”!
-Past participants include:
+Past participants of the Boot Camp or our Japanese director training program include:

-- Michael Alfant, Fusion Systems, Chairman and CEO; Independent Director, Healios (JPX4593) and Newport; ACCJ, President Emeritus; multiple past outside director positions
+- Michael Alfant, CEO at Fusion Systems and independent director, Healios (4593); ACCJ, President Emeritus; multiple past outside director positions

-- Tom Eastling, Representative Executive Officer, Chief Financial Officer at GNI Group Ltd. (JPX2160)
+- Tom Eastling, Director, Representative Director and Chief Financial Officer at GNI Group (2160)

-- Gerhard Fasol, CEO at Eurotechnology Japan KK; Director and Member of the Audit Committee at GMO Cloud KK (JPX3788)
+- Gerhard Fasol, CEO & Producer at Eurotechnology Japan KK; former Director and Member of the Audit Committee at GMO Cloud KK (3788) (2014-2018)

-- Catherine O’Connell, Division Counsel, Global Micro Products Division , and Regional Counsel APAC North, Molex Japan Co., Ltd
+- Catherine O’Connell, Partner at Catherine O’Connell Law, former Division Counsel, Global Micro Products Division and Regional Counsel APAC North, Molex Japan Co., Ltd

 Your instructor, Nicholas Benes:

 Representative Director, BDTI President and Representative Director, JTP Corporation, K.K.
 Chair, Growth Strategy Task Force, ACCJ Recent positions – Adjunct Professor, International University of Japan (MBA program); Lecturer, Hitotsubashi University Mr. Benes received his B.A. in political science from Stanford University, and a JD-MBA degree from UCLA, after which he worked at JP Morgan for 11 years.
 He is an inactive member of the bar in California and New York, and is certified as a securities salesman in London and Japan.
 He was twice-elected Governor of the American Chamber of Commerce in Japan (ACCJ) and was long-time Chair of its FDI Committee; and presently chairs the Growth Strategy Task Force.
 In the past, he was active for many years as a member of the Experts Committee of the Japan Investment Council, an advisory committee to the Japanese Cabinet on FDI policy.
-He has served as an independent outside director at Alps Mapping, the listed company Cecile Ltd., and Livedoor Holdings (post-scandal).
-In total he has eight years of experience as a director of various Japanese corporations and currently is an independent director at IMAGICA GROUP (TSE6879) and ADVANTEST CORPORATION (TSE6857).
+He has served as an independent outside director at Alps Mapping, the listed company Cecile Ltd., Livedoor Holdings (post-scandal), and IMAGICA GROUP (TSE6879).
+In total he has 12 years of experience as a director of various Japanese corporations and currently is an independent director at ADVANTEST CORPORATION (TSE6857).
 In 2010, he was a member of the Financial Service Agency’s Corporate Governance Liaison Committee, which had been formed to provide private sector input to the Ministry of Justice and the Legal Affairs Advisory Council regarding amendment of Japanese Company Law.
-In 2013, Mr. Benes proposed that the LDP promulgate a Corporate Governance Code under the oversight of the FSA, a policy which was subsequently adopted as the foremost “pillar” of the government’s growth strategy.
-He then advised members of the diet and the FSA with regard to the drafting process and content of the corporate governance code. 「コーポレートガバナンス・コードの提案者から企業へのアドバイス」 「コーポレートガバナンス・コードが効果を発揮するために」 「上場企業が目指すべきベスト・プラクティスの行動基準を」
+In 2013, Mr. Benes proposed that the LDP promulgate a Corporate Governance Code under the oversight of the FSA, a policy that was subsequently adopted as the foremost “pillar” of the government’s growth strategy.
+He then advised members of the diet and the FSA with regard to the drafting process and content of the corporate governance code.
+He is a Regional Governance Partner for the International Center for Corporate Governance.
+How Japan’s Corporate Governance Code was Born

 BDTI Director Bank

 Those who have taken one of BDTI’s intensive one-day programs will be able to have their career information listed in the BDTI Director Bank.
-Their CV information will be available to Corporate users, in stages.
+Their CV information will be available to Corporate users.
 See more about BDTI’s Director Bank here.